What qualifications do I need to be a fitness instructor?

 - Level 3 Diploma in Gym Instructing and Personal Training

-- Level 3 Certificate in Personal Training
+- Level 3 Personal Trainer Course

-- Level 4 Elite Personal Trainer Course
+- Level 4 Personal Training Course

-Specialist fitness instructor insurance from Insure4Sport
+Specialist fitness instructor insurance through Insure4Sport

-Our fitness instructor insurance includes up to £10 million of Public Liability, which protects your legal fees if one of your clients claims against you for an injury they suffer during one of your sessions.
-You can also cover your equipment against loss, theft, and damage, and take out personal accident cover in case you get injured while training.
+Fitness instructor insurance through Insure4Sport includes up to £10 million of Public Liability, which can financially protect you if one of your clients claims against you for an injury they suffer during one of your sessions.